 The Site - Feb 2025 - Phoenix Yard - Digbeth

-Following extensive and positive pre-application discussions with Birmingham City Council, we are keen to hear the views of the local community on the proposals.
+Following extensive and positive pre-application discussions with Birmingham City Council, we have been hearing the views of the local community on the proposals.